 On the other hand, striplines are traces between two ground planes.
 Striplines are less prone to emissions and susceptibility problems since the reference planes effectively shield the embedded traces.
 However, from the standpoint of high-speed transmission, juxtaposing two planes creates additional capacitance.
 TI recommends routing LVDS signals on microstrip transmission lines, if possible.
-The PCB traces allow designers to specify the necessary tolerances for Z_0 based on the overall noise budget and reflection allowances.
-Footnotes 1, 2, and 3 provide formulas for Z_0 and Z_0 and the possible of traces.
+The PCB traces allow designers to specify the necessary tolerances for $Z_0$ based on the overall noise budget and reflection allowances.
+Footnotes 1, 2, and 3 provide formulas for $Z_0$ and $t{PD}$ for differential and single-ended traces.
 (1) (2) (3)